 There’s nothing attractive about dirt, grime and graffiti, so Operation Downtown’s ambassadors work hard to ensure that downtown Des Moines offers a clean, inviting place in which to live, work and visit.

 The City of Des Moines and Operation Downtown have partnered on a recycling pilot program aimed at creating a cleaner and greener Downtown Des Moines.
-We have placed eight recycling receptacles throughout East Village for area workers, visitors and residents.
 This six-month pilot program aligns with the Des Moines City Council’s five-year strategic plan goal of achieving a 100 percent reduction of solid waste by 2050.
-The Recycle DSM pilot program builds off of existing efforts that include cigarette butt recycling through Operation Downtown and recycling at various Downtown events, in addition to efforts by residential property owners to offer recycling options to their residents.
+For more information, visit the Recycle DSM page.

 Off-duty police officers